-Vancouver contractor Nick Vancouver contractor Nick Kerchum, president of Natural Balance Premium Home Build-ers, suggested homeowners get an energy audit to determine the best way to boost the energy efficiency of their homes.
+Vancouver contractor Nick Kerchum, president of Natural Balance Premium Home Builders, said every home is unique and suggested homeowners get an "energy audit" to determine the best way to increase the energy efficiency of their homes.

 The price for such an audit starts at about \$300 at home energy assessment firm City Green Solutions.